-Someone recently asked me how I write about travel in a unique way to have a chance of getting seen with all of the travel articles out there; how do I stand out?My answer, “I see where everyone is going and then turn and go the other way and cover that.”
+Someone recently asked me how I write about travel in a unique way to have a chance of getting seen with all of the travel articles out there; how do I stand out?
+My answer is, “I see where everyone is going and then turn and go the other way and cover that.”

 I understand not everyone is like me, most people like to follow the crowd.
 It’s easier, you know what to expect, and it’s perceived to be safer to be with the crowd as opposed to being on your own.
 There’s nothing wrong with that.
 I like to take little jaunts to eat in Rome, stay in cute apartments in Paris, and enjoy the famous harbor in Sydney too.
 However, I just get my real excitement from taking the path least traveled – to each her own.

 That’s how I find myself writing about least visited national parks.
-I don’t want to go to the popular, crowded places everyone sees and writes about, I want to introduce new places to you, and help you blaze your own trail and explore.
+I don’t want to go to the popular, crowded places everyone sees and writes about, I want to introduce new places to you and help you blaze your own trail and explore.

 Let me introduce you to the most recent ‘least visited’ gem I found, Lake Clark National Park in Alaska.
-I went to the park for a 5 days on a hiking and kayaking trip around Twin Lakes Alaska and was introduced to it’s beautiful solitude.
+I went to the park for 5 days on a hiking and kayaking trip around Twin Lakes Alaska and was introduced to its beautiful solitude.
 There’s much more to the park than Twin Lakes, but I learned a lot about the area from that trip.
 Here’s everything you need to know on why you should go, how to make it there, and plan a trip like the one I took.
 And you’ll even find you aren’t completely alone – there are a handful of other cool, interesting, brave souls like you who are also blazing their trail!

-Besides that fact that it’s not crowded and few people know about it – there are a number of other reasons to go to Lake Clark National Park!
+Besides the fact that it’s not crowded and few people know about it – there are a number of other reasons to go to Lake Clark National Park!
 The park consists of over 4 million acres making it twice the size of Yellowstone National Park and larger than the state of Connecticut.
-Since its creation in 1980 to protect the scenery, abundant wildlife and traditional lifestyles of its residents, it has been hailed as Alaska’s wildest park.
+Since its creation in 1980 to protect the scenery, abundant wildlife, and traditional lifestyles of its residents, it has been hailed as Alaska’s wildest park.

-It has a variety of landscapes to experience; towering snow capped mountains, glacier-clad volcanoes, scenic rivers, and tundra landscapes.
+It has a variety of landscapes to experience; towering snow-capped mountains, glacier-clad volcanoes, scenic rivers, and tundra landscapes.

 It has turquoise lakes you can have all to yourself